What is the MASH?

 Suffolk MASH receives and processes all safeguarding referrals of children and adults at risk of harm and abuse.

-It consists of around 60 professionals from health, police, education, social care, probation, youth justice, mental health services and housing.
+It consists of around 60 professionals from health, police, fire services, education, social care, probation, youth justice, mental health services and housing.

 Most of the staff are based at Landmark House in Ipswich, with some designated professionals working remotely.